Sexual Misconduct Policy Definitions

 Non-Consensual Sexual Intercourse - sexual intercourse that occurs without effective consent.
 An example of a policy violation involving non-consensual sexual intercourse would be the unwilling or non-consensual penetration (oral, anal or vaginal) with an object or body part.
 This includes, but is not limited to, penetration of a bodily opening without effective consent through the use of coercion or by use of force, violence, threat, or intimidation against the will of the other person.

 Respondent - any student accused of violating the Student Code of Conduct.
+Respondents are also known as the responding party.

 Sexual Contact - the deliberate touching of a person's private parts (including penis, vagina, vulva, buttocks, anus, groin and/or breasts, or clothing covering any of those areas) or using force to cause a person to touch his or her own or another person's private parts.